 In 1997, Disneyland started to decorate It’s a Small World for its holiday version of this attraction.
 Lights and garland adorn this classic attraction each year.
 The song It’s a small World plays but with Jingle Bells and Deck the Halls being sung in its place.
 The tunes meld together nicely.

 Most of all, after dark during the holiday season, the facade of It’s a Small World is adorned with thousands of twinkling lights.
-It is an amazing sight to see and not to be missed!
+Therefore, it is an amazing sight to see and not to be missed!

 The last secret of It’s a Small World is that in 2009, Disneyland added Disney characters to this attraction.
 As a result of this addition, a lot of fans were not happy about it.
 This attraction was not originally intended to have Disney characters.
 That being said, they did a good job of adding the characters in here and there so that they do not take over the original feel of the attraction.

 While riding this attraction, keep an eye out for:

 Peter Pan, Tinker Bell, Cinderella, Jiminy Cricket, Aladdin, Jasmine, The Three Caballeros, Ariel, Flounder, Lilo, Stitch, Woody, Bulls-eye, and Jessie.

 It’s a Small World has been delighting guests for over 50 years!
-This beloved attraction is just as popular today as it was when it first opened at the 1964 world’s fair.
+As a result, this beloved attraction is just as popular today as it was when it first opened at the 1964 world’s fair.
 Therefore, I hope that you will check it out on your next trip!

 Side note: At the time of this posting, It’s a Small World is down for refurbishment.
 Check Disneyland’s Schedules for current information on the attraction.